gvvaughan/specl/README.md

 You can use this to print out statistics at the end of the formatted output.

-The function `spec` is called with the a table of each of the descriptions that the calling specification or context (the headers with descriptions that typically begin with either `describe` or `context`) is nested inside.
+The function `spec` is called with a table of each of the descriptions that the calling specification or context (the headers with descriptions that typically begin with either `describe` or `context`) is nested inside.

-Similarly, the function `example` is called with the equivalent table of descriptions that the calling example (the ones that typically begin with `it`) is nested inside.
+Similarly, the function `example` is called with the equivalent table of descriptions that the calling example (the ones that typically begin with `it`, `example` or `specify`) is nested inside.

-And finally, the function `expectations` is called after each example has been run, with a list of tables, one for each `expect` call in that example, and a copy of the same table of nested descriptions that were passed to `example` immediately prior:
+And finally, the function `expectations` is called after each example has been run, passing in a list of tables with the format shown below, one entry for each `expect` call in that example, and a copy of the same table of nested descriptions that were passed to `example` immediately
+prior:

     expectations = {
       { status = (true|false), message = "error string" },
       ...
     }

-The standard Specl formatters in the `specl/formatters/` sub-directory of your installation show how these functions can be used to display progress in a format of your choice.
+The standard [Specl][] formatters in the `specl/formatters/` sub- directory of your installation show how these functions can be used to display progress using an output format of your choice.

 See the next section for details of how to get [Specl][] to load your custom formatter.